-I love to talk about self-care, especially for those dealing with chronic diseases like lymphedema or lipedema.
-Through the various social media outlets, I have discovered some truly incredible people who have found ways to incorporate the best self-care, love, and acceptance for themselves and their diseases.
+I love discussing self-care, especially for chronic diseases like lymphedema or lipedema.
+Through the various social media outlets, I have discovered some incredible people who have found ways to incorporate the best self-care, love, and acceptance for themselves and their diseases.
 Some of them are so inspirational that I have to share them.
 I hope that they will inspire you to practice more self-care in your life.
-Today I’d like to introduce you to Kathryn and how she found healing and acceptance through her creativity.
+Today, I’d like to introduce you to Kathryn and how she found healing and acceptance through her creativity.
 Here’s her story; enjoy!

 Before I knew about lipedema, I hated my body and thought I was a failure because I understood my body to be “wrong.”
 Then, in 2016, weeks before I learned about my chronic illness, I heard an episode of This American Life on public radio entitled “Tell Me I’m Fat.”
 I was riveted to learn that some people who lived in bodies like mine were okay with being fat.
 It felt revolutionary, like freedom.
 It felt like something I wanted.

 I learned about lipedema thanks to PBS as well.
 My body seemed to buzz as I read the description of what it felt like to have this fat disorder.
-I emailed my doctor immediately; she did some research and diagnosed me at my next appointment.
+I emailed my doctor immediately; she researched and diagnosed me at my next appointment.

 I threw myself into online community support groups for lipedema and the fat liberation movement.
 Eventually, I realized that if I were going to get free from body shame, I would have to get creative.